colorjs/color-space/docs/marketing/positioning.md

 3. **Drop-in CSS-native values.** *Read and write the same numbers you put in CSS — no 0–1 mental math, no translation layer.* (Proof: CSS Color 4 ranges.)
 4. **Stays small and unencumbered.** *Take one space, ship ~2 kB; no license to read.* (Proof: tree-shakeable ESM, zero deps; ~2 kB per space, ~44 kB for all 151; public domain.)
 5. **Scale from one color to a whole image.** *The scalar API for single colors; an opt-in WASM batch kernel for buffers — the same verified formulas, no per-pixel JS overhead.* (Proof: `color-space/wasm`, jz-compiled, 1.1–1.7× faster zero-copy over a 1M-px buffer, pinned to the scalar API.)
+6. **Leave JavaScript entirely.** *Export the verified formulas as a `.cube` LUT — colorists and DITs load it straight into Resolve, Premiere, Final Cut, or OBS, or apply it with one ffmpeg flag, no npm involved.* (Proof: `color-space/lut`, self-verifying header, differential + ffmpeg end-to-end tests.)

 ### 4. Who cares a lot (best-fit, wedge-first)
 Film/video color-pipeline devs in JS (near-zero competition) → color scientists/educators (credibility + citations) → CSS/design-system devs adopting OKLCH/P3 (volume) → creative-coding/viz (adjacent).
 Full traits in [audience.md](audience.md).